Personal Finance

 A 401(k) is a type of employer-sponsored retirement savings account that is administered through a financial services company such as Empower or Fidelity Investments.
 These tax-advantaged retirement savings plans are subject to contribution limits and withdrawal rules.
 Generally, you canโ€™t take money out of a 401(k) before age 59ยฝ or youโ€™ll incur a 10% penalty on the amount withdrawn, which will also be taxed as ordinary income.
 That said, there are a few exceptions to the 10% early withdrawal penalty.

-If you opt to contribute to a 401(k), your elected contribution amount will be deducted from your paycheck and added to your account.
-Contributions to a 401(k) are often, but not always, pretax, meaning the money you add to your account doesnโ€™t have taxes taken out of it.
+All 401(k)s are tax-advantaged, but the type you choose (see below) will affect your taxable income.
+For example, you opt to contribute to a traditional 401(k), your elected contribution amount will be deducted from your paycheck and added to your account.
+Contributions to a traditional 401(k) are often, but not always, pretax, meaning the money you add to your account doesnโ€™t have taxes taken out of it.
 Your total contributions in a given year will reduce your taxable income.

 Companies often offer matching contributions to employees who contribute to their 401(k)s, but these may not immediately become available.
 Employers sometimes have a vesting period: For instance, employer contributions may not be 100% vested until your third year of employment.
 That said, some companies offer vesting immediately.
 (See more on this below.)